omartrigui/url-to-video/README.md

 ## Contributing
 Contributions are always welcome, whether adding/suggesting new features, bug fixes, documenting new file formats or simply editing some grammar.

+## License

+This project is licensed under the MIT license - check the [LICENSE](./LICENSE) file for details.